 Many visit Egypt mainly for its Pyramids and take a quick stop in Cairo.
 However, if you do have time to spare, there are so many places beyond the pyramids that are worth exploring!
 Luxor is full of awe-inspiring architecture, history and landscapes.
 Hurghada by the Red sea is an underrated destination and can definitely be visited in a day if not more!

 Luxor, the world’s largest open-air museum, has stunning architecture, prolific ancient Egyptian history and tombs of many significant pharaohs of the country.

-Walking through the ruins and tombs of pharaohs in Luxor is like stepping back thousands of years in time.
+Luxor is easily accessible from Hurghada, Cairo and Aswan.
 Hurghada is about 310 km away from Luxor, and tourists usually take a day-long Luxor trip from Hurghada.
-A Hurghada to Luxor day trip is enough to see the city’s highlights.

 Hurghada to Luxor Day trip